Oualid Agougil

 Oualid Agougil (born 7 August 2005) is a Dutch professional footballer who plays as a defender for Jong Utrecht.
+He committed to play for the Morocco national team.

 Club career

 From Etten-Leur, in 2016 Agougil joined the youth academy at NAC Breda having previously played for Unitas '30.
 He signed for AFC Ajax in 2019.
 In March 2021, aged 15 years-old, he agreed a three-year contract with the Amsterdam club.
 A left back, he captained the Ajax U18 side.
 He made his professional debut on 28 April 2023, appearing for Jong Ajax as a second-half substitute in the Eerste Divisie in an away win against VVV Venlo.
-He scored his first professional league goals when he scored a brace for Jong Ajax in a 4-2 away defeat to FC Emmen on 29 March 2024 in the Eerste Divisie.
+He scored his first professional league goals when he scored a brace for Jong Ajax in a 4–2 away defeat to FC Emmen on 29 March 2024 in the Eerste Divisie.

-He agreed an 18 month contract with Jong Utrecht in October 2024.
-He made his debut for the club in the Eerste Divisie in a 3-1 home defeat to Roda JC the following month.
+He agreed an 18-month contract with Jong Utrecht in October 2024.
+He made his debut for the club in the Eerste Divisie in a 3–1 home defeat to Roda JC the following month.

 International career

 Agougil was selected for the 2022 UEFA European Under-17 Championship, and was part of the Netherlands U-17 side that reached the final.
-On 23 March 2023, he featured for the Netherlands U-18 side that triumphed in a resounding 5-1 victory over Saudi Arabia U18, playing as a starter.
-Later that year, he also started for the Netherlands national under-19 football team in a 2-0 away win over Italy U-19 on 11 September 2023.
+On 23 March 2023, he featured for the Netherlands U-18 side that triumphed in a resounding 5–1 victory over Saudi Arabia U18, playing as a starter.
+Later that year, he also started for the Netherlands national under-19 football team in a 2–0 away win over Italy U-19 on 11 September 2023.

+On 16 March 2026, Agougil's request to switch international allegiance to Morocco was approved by FIFA.